Ordered dynamic tables

 The consistency level of ordered dynamic tables is fundamentally lower than that of sorted dynamic tables: committed data may not generally be visible immediately after a commit and may not be added in the order in which the commits occurred.

-When a distributed commit is used — and several tablet cells are involved — direct appearance of data in the tablets of different tablet cells occurs at different points in time.
+When using a distributed commit that involves multiple tablet cells, data appears in the tablets of different tablet cells at different points in time.
 Indeed, the second phase of the protocol (commit) is performed by physically distributed participants.
-Moreover, the same tablet cell may be a participant of several distributed transactions, and the values of their commit-ts and the actual sequence in which that tablet cell performs a commit are generally not subject to any conditions.
+Moreover, the same tablet cell may participate in multiple distributed transactions, and the values of their commit-ts, as well as the actual sequence in which that tablet cell performs commits, are generally not guided by any conditions.
 The participant can perform the commit of the A transaction before the commit of the B transaction even when commit-ts(A) > commit-ts(B).

-In the case of dynamic sorted tables, this implementation detail is hidden from the user by snapshot isolation: even though the data from the A transaction has already been added to the table, it can only be read by ordering ts not less than commit-ts(A).
+In the case of dynamic sorted tables, this implementation detail is hidden from the user by snapshot isolation: even though the data from transaction A has already been added to the table, it can only be read by requesting a ts that is greater than or equal to commit-ts(A).
 In addition, the row locking system ensures that such inversion will not occur on the same key when the [start-ts,commit-ts] intervals for transactions overlap.

 The situation is different for ordered dynamic tables: they usually do not store commit timestamps, except in the case of the $timestamp field, and do not support snapshot isolation.
-Therefore, the order in which writes will be added to the end of the ordered dynamic table has nothing to do with the order for commit timestamps.
+Therefore, the order in which writes will be appended to the end of the ordered dynamic table has nothing to do with the order of commit timestamps.

-When an ordered dynamic table is involved in a two-phase commit, i.e. a commit affects more than one tablet cell, confirmation of a successful commit from the coordinator does not mean that all participants have also performed a commit and that data has indeed been added to the end of the table.
-For example, this is true for all commits in which the ordered dynamic table is a synchronous replica.
-In the above two-phase commit scenario, immediately after a successful commit, an attempt to find the committed rows on a participant may fail: these rows will not be visible until some time later.
+When an ordered dynamic table is involved in a two-phase commit, confirmation of a successful commit from the coordinator does not mean that all participants have also performed a commit and that data has indeed been appended to the end of the table (a two-phase commit is a commit that affects more than one tablet cell: for example, this includes all commits in which an ordered dynamic table is a synchronous replica).
+An attempt to find the committed rows immediately after a successful two-phase commit may fail, as these rows will become visible only some time later.

 You can obtain certain monotony guarantees for added rows.
 A table has a commit_ordering system attribute that manages the order of adding rows to it: